MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 ### Events

 Each supported event is described in the table below.
-You get the EventType from mstr.dossier.EventType.
+You get the EventType from `microstrategy.dossier.EventType`.

 #### onGraphicsSelected